-- 1 Choose a child restraint system appropriate to the age and size of the child. - 1 For installation details, follow the instructions provided with the child restraint system.
+- 1 Choose a child restraint system that suits your vehicle and is appropriate to the age and size of the child. - 1 For installation details, follow the instructions provided with the child restraint system.

-General installation instructions are provided in this manual. $(\rightarrow P. 102)$
+General installation instructions are provided in this manual. $(\rightarrow P. 107)$